Create your first simulator connector

 }

-Replace the contents of the Program.cs
+Replace the contents of Program.cs with the following:

 public class Program